Skip to content

 - Establishment of a State Election Commission

-- Term of Panchayati Raj institutions should be fixed at five years
+- Term of Panchayati Raj institutions should be fixed at 5 years.

-- Members of the Panchayats at all the three levels should be directly elected.
+- Members of the Panchayats at all the 3 levels should be directly elected.

 Constitutionalisation of Panchayati Raj System